Image 1 of 13

 This is a beginner-friendly course — no prior experience with pottery or horses is required.

-At the same time, the depth of immersion supports intermediate makers who wish to strengthen foundations, slow down, and work with intention.
+At the same time, the depth of immersion supports intermediate makers who wish to learn woodfiring, slow down, or expand their skills.

 Why this immersion is different